How to Design Landing Pages for Promotions?

 Everybody enjoys winning something.
 You enjoy it and your customers enjoy it, so why not make use of it?
 While creating a landing page for the specific purpose of a giveaway or other program which offers the possibility of earning a reward, make sure that the visitors may clearly see what rewards you’re talking about.
 Another clever trick you may use is personalising the rewards which would resonate better with your customers, however, just like in the case of landing page personalisation, just make sure not to cross the line and infringe on someone’s privacy.
 Here, a good idea would be to create several landing pages, each designed for another target audience in mind and later on run A/B tests to ensure efficiency of this strategy.

 Voucherify Landing Pages Creator allows you not only to place images of the rewards offered in your campaign but also supports you in the process of rewards creation, and validating or tracking your campaign.
-Take a look at the pic and see what we mean:

 Waste no time – have a timer on your landing page